VaradK62442/algmatch/src/algmatch/DATA_FORMAT_GUIDELINES/Student Project Allocation with Ties.md

-# Data Format Guideline - Student Project Allocation
+# Data Format Guideline - Student Project Allocation with Ties

 ## File

 Please follow the following format for passing in a text file to instantiate a preference list for the Student Project Allocation stable matching algorithm.

 Let `i` be the number of students, `j` the number of projects, and `k` the number of lecturers.
+Ties in preference lists may be denoted by brackets surrounding tied preferences.

 ```txt
 i j k